SAP-samples/abap-platform-rap630/exercises/ex1/README.md

 >
 > ![GroupID](images/00_010_RAP630.png)

-## Exercise 1.1: Create a class to test ABAP Cloud governance
+## Exercise 1.1: Use a released RAP BO in a custom application
 [^Top of page](#)

 > Create a class ![class](images/adt_class.png) in the extension package `ZRAP630_###_EXT` to test the effects of using the language version *ABAP for Cloud Development*.